ScreamingHawk/android-slideshow/README.md

 This software is provided under the [MIT License](https://tldrlegal.com/license/mit-license) so it's free to use so long as you give me credit.

+### Thanks

+Special thanks to all [the contributors](https://github.com/ScreamingHawk/android-slideshow/graphs/contributors) of Slideshow, who have provided images and translations.

+I really mean it.
+You guys rock!